THREE SESSIONS AVAILABLE

 How to Apply

-You may also submit your resume and cover letter to Chris Washburn at:
+You may also submit your resume and cover letter to Patrice Ermilio at:

 Baltimore Chesapeake Bay Outward Bound School prohibits discrimination against any student or applicant because of race, color, religion, sex, gender, ethnic or national origin, sexual orientation, qualified individuals with disabilities on the basis of disability, or any other category which may be protected by applicable state or federal law.
 Baltimore Chesapeake Bay Outward Bound School also promotes respect for all people, and will not tolerate harassment based on any of these characteristics nor on differences based on gender identity or expression.